 - Full time education in classes with additional help and support by class teacher/curriculum leaders through a differentiated curriculum.

 - Full access to all school resources for pupils with disabilities as outlined in the Accessibility Plan, which also shows how we plan to improve access over time.

 - Periods of withdrawal to work with a Teaching Assistant or the Pastoral Care Team.
 These may include:

 - Specialised Literacy intervention

 - Physical Literacy

 - Accelerated Progress groups

 - Fine and Gross Motor skill support

 - Physiotherapy and Occupational therapy programmes

 - Social Skills

 - Speech and Language programmes

-- Concentration and Listening Skills
+- · Concentration and Listening Skills

 - Nurture Groups

 Staff use their relevant expertise to address the needs of pupils by following the Graduated Approach to SEND.
 For example, if a pupil is identified as having SEND, we will provide support that is "additional to or different from" the universal differentiated approaches and learning arrangements normally provided as high quality, personalised teaching intended to overcome the barriers to their learning.
-This support is set out in our whole school provision map.